coq/coq/doc/sphinx/proof-engine/tactics.rst

    Works just like :tacn:`intros` except that it creates existential variables for any unresolved variables rather than failing.

-.. tacn:: clear @natural
+.. tacn:: clear {? {? - } {+ @ident } }

-   This tactic erases the hypothesis named :n:`@ident` in the local context of the current goal.
-As a consequence, :n:`@ident` is no more displayed and no more usable in the proof development.
+   Erases hypotheses from the context of the current goal, provided that they are not referenced directly or indirectly from the remaining hypotheses or the goal.
+   That means the hypotheses will no longer be shown and can no longer be used in the proof.

+   If no arguments are given, all hypotheses are erased except for the ones the goal depends on.
+Otherwise, the specified hypotheses are erased.
+   Specifying `-` erases all hypotheses except those listed.

+   .. todo arguably, "clear -" should be the syntax for removing all unreferenced goals
+      instead of "clear".
+That would make "clear", if still permitted, a no-op

    .. exn:: No such hypothesis.
       :undocumented: